 Not all lenders and pre-qualifications hold the same weight.
 Think of the last bad experience you had dining out, then the best one you’ve had.
 Lenders also offer a variety of atmospheres, menus, and customer service experiences.

 - The lending industry is under heavy government regulation in recent years.
 Most lenders don’t offer considerably different programs than the next.
 Getting a full approval is also not a cake walk for most people, regardless of credit worthiness.

-- As a consumer advocate, I strongly encourage buyers to “shop” upfront for a lender and a loan program.
+- As a consumer advocate, Brian strongly encourages buyers to “shop” upfront for a lender and a loan program.
 It should be easy to ask questions and get straight, honest feedback, even if that includes referrals to alternative experts.

 - Once you commit to a purchase contract, continuing to shop for a lender or loan can delay any progress that has been made by those working for you, and you could even jeopardize your whole deal.

 - Don’t make moves with your money, credit or job without knowing it could jam things up.
 Refrain from big purchases, paying off or consolidating debt, changing employers, or lending money unless you’ve got the go-ahead from both your lender and agent.

 - “Not right now” does not mean “no.” It means you have homework to do before you shop for a home.
 Don’t let credit, savings, or job history hurdles derail your vision.